Davina Bruce – Delivery Woman of the Year

 Having milk delivered to the doorstep has been a way of life in this country for a very long time.

 Whether it’s full, semi-skimmed, or organic milk you choose to pour on your cereal milk is as versatile as ever.
 The tradition of the Great British milkman is now a thing of the future, as well as the past.

 Glass Milk Bottles are making a comeback

 Doorstep Milk Delivery

 McQueen’s Dairies are delighted to report a increase in orders for a doorstep milk delivery.
 The traditional glass reusable milk bottle is making a comeback as concerns mount over plastic pollution.
-Demand for glass bottles has been driven up by David Attenborough’s latest Blue Planet series, which raised awareness of plastic pollution and grabbed many people’s attention.
+Demand for glass bottles has been driven up by David Attenborough’s latest Blue Planet series.
+This series raised awareness of plastic pollution and grabbed many people’s attention.

 Blue Planet II has been hailed as one of the most influential TV shows of all time.
 All seven episodes of Sir David Attenborough’s underwater natural history series made the top-20 list of most-watched programmes.
 Viewers were horrified by the impact plastic is having on our oceans and the programme has been hailed for not just transforming public attitudes but also influencing government policy.
 Glass bottles make up about 20% of our deliveries at McQueens Dairies but currently 80% of our new customers opt for glass bottles instead of plastic and that is a trend that we expect to continue with our milk deliveries.